40th Infantry Division (United States): Order of battle

 When the division arrived in France in August 1918, the Imperial German Army had just completed a series of offensives that started on 21 March and ended on 15 July 1918.
 It was decided that the new divisions would be used as depot divisions, supplying fresh troops to the more experienced combat divisions.
 By the time the war was over in November 1918, due to the Armistice with Germany, the 40th Division had provided over 27,000 replacements to the 26th, 28th, 32nd, 77th, 80th, 81st, 82nd, and 89th Divisions.
-Thus the division as a whole did not serve in combat, but many division personnel fought, notably Captain Nelson Miles Holderman, who received the Medal of Honor for his actions in the Meuse–Argonne offensive.
+Thus the division as a whole did not serve in combat, but many division personnel fought, notably Captain Nelson Miles Holderman, who received the Medal of Honor for his actions in the Meuse–Argonne offensive while serving with the Lost Battalion of the 77th Division.
 The division returned to the United States on 30 June 1919 where it was deactivated.

-The division was reconstituted on 18 June 1926 with its headquarters in Berkeley.
-The division was reorganized with its units coming from California, Nevada, and Utah; units from Arizona, Colorado, and New Mexico went to the new 45th Division.
-In 1937, the division headquarters was moved to Los Angeles.